Cryza/oni-fontkit/README.md

 ### `glyph.render(ctx, size)`

-Renders the glyph to the given graphics context, at the specified font size.
+Renders the COLR or SBIX glyph to the given graphics context, at the specified font size.

 ### Color glyphs (e.g. emoji)